 What is the difference between QLED and OLED?

-- OLED: renowned for their incredible picture quality, OLEDs are fast becoming the most popular option and it’s easy to see why.
-As individual LEDs light themselves, no backlight is required, meaning the TV itself can be even thinner.
-Plus, the faster refresh rate reduces motion blur, offering a sharper, more natural image with perfect inky blacks and vibrant colours.
+OLED TVs are fast becoming the most popular option, and it’s easy to see why.
+The self-lighting LEDs mean that the TV can be thinner, and a faster refresh rate reduces motion blur for sharper, more natural images.

 What is HDR?

-HDR (High Dynamic Range) is the next step up in picture quality, giving you bright spectral highlights, reflections that glint and sunlight that glares.
+HDR (High Dynamic Range) is the next step in picture quality, giving you bright spectral highlights, reflections that glint and sunlight that glares.
 If you're an avid sports fan, it's a real bonus.
 Plus, HDR content is currently available on Netflix and Amazon Prime Video.
-When it comes to choosing an HDR compatible TV, don't buy a budget model – mid- to high-end models only will give you the picture quality you're seeking.
+When choosing an HDR-compatible TV, don't buy a budget model – mid to high-end models only will give you the picture quality you're seeking.

 What size TV should I buy?

 Got your tape measure to hand?
-Good, because choosing the right size TV for your living space may be the simplest step, but it’s also vitally important.
-So, how do you go about choosing the right sized screen?
+Good, because choosing the right size TV for your living space may be the most straightforward step, but it’s also vitally important.

 - Tips: Divide the diagonal width (in inches) of the TV by 0.84 to get the optimum viewing distance.

-So, for example, for a 65 inch TV, you would need to be sitting at least 6.5ft from it – something to bear in mind if you have a smaller living room but your heart is set on a huge screen.
+For a 65 inch TV, for example, you will need to be sitting at least 6.5ft from it – something to bear in mind if you have a smaller living room, but your heart is set on a giant screen.

 That said, modern TVs are smaller/slimmer than older models, which means you can afford to go larger than your last model.
-Plus, if you replace an HD TV with a UHD one of the same size, but don’t change your viewing distance, you won’t see an improvement in resolution.
-Either buy a larger UHD TV than your old HD one, or stay the same and pull your sofa nearer.
+Plus, if you replace an HD TV with a 4K one of the same sizes but don’t change your viewing distance, you won’t see an improvement in resolution.
+So either buy a larger 4K TV than your old HD one or stay the same and pull your sofa nearer.

 How long will a new TV last?

-Buying a new TV is often an investment, especially if you want a model which is all singing, all dancing.
-Many models come with at least a one or two year guarantee as standard - if you buy through John Lewis it's five years - which will cover you for any faults which develop with the technology (not accidental damage).
+Buying a new TV is often a big budget-stretching event, especially if you want a model that is all singing and dancing (so to speak).
+You’ll be glad to hear, then, that many models come with at least a 1-2 year guarantee as standard, which will cover you for any faults that develop with the technology (though not accidental damage).

-Tuning in to a BBC podcast with Martin Lewis, it’s explained that should your TV fail you beyond this warranty you need to ask yourself 'what is a reasonable amount of time for this television to last me?'.
-It’s often a subjective reasoning i.e. if you’ve spent £2,000 on something you expect it to last for a number of years.
-Therefore, if your reasoning is realistic and if it is not faulty through your own doing then you have the Consumer Rights Act to fall back on as it’s not fit for purpose.
+Tuning into a BBC podcast with Martin Lewis, it’s explained that, should your TV fail you beyond the warranty, you need to ask yourself, ‘what is a reasonable amount of time for this television to last?’.
+It’s often subjective reasoning, i.e. if you’ve spent £2,000 on something, you would expect it to last a few years.
+Therefore, if your reasoning is realistic and not something down to you, you will have the Consumer Rights Act to fall back on as it’s not fit for purpose.

 - We hope this guide has gone someway in helping.
 Want to see our full list again?
 Jump back up to the top ^